sdr-enthusiasts/docker-planefence/README.md

 ### Introduction

 Planefence and Plane-Alert keep a limited amount of data available.
-By default, Planefence keeps 2 weeks of data around, while Plane-Alert isn't time limited.
+By default, Planefence keeps 90 days of data around, while Plane-Alert isn't time limited.
 This data is accessible using a REST interface that makes use of HTTP GET.
 You can access this API from the directory where your Planefence or Plane-Alert web pages are deployed.
 For example:

 - If Planefence is available at <https://planefence.com/planefence>, then you can reach the Planefence API at <https://planefence.com/planefence/pf_query.php>
 - If Plane-Alert is available at <https://planefence.com/plane-alert>, then you can reach the Plane-Alert API at <https://planefence.com/plane-alert/pa_query.php>